 The Thompson Family

 In 1941, B.R.
-Thompson Sr. moved from Oneida, Tennessee to Knoxville with a new wife, two sons, no job and only $2 in his pocket.
-He was born in Elgin, a small community in upper East Tennessee known for its lumber and hard working people.
-A widower after the birth of his second son, Thompson was a lumberman, worked alongside his dad who was a sawmill operator, and strove to provide for his family – a two year old boy named B Ray and newly born infant son named Jack.
+Thompson Sr. moved from Oneida, Tennessee to Knoxville with a new wife, two young sons, no job, and only two dollars in his pocket.
+Thompson was born in Elgin, a small community in upper East Tennessee known for its lumber production and hard-working people.
+A widower after the birth of his second son, Thompson worked in Elgin as a lumberman, alongside his father, who operated the sawmill.
+He worked hard to provide for his young family a two-year-old boy named B. Ray and a newborn son named Jack.

-The Thompson’s coal-mining business – known eventually as Elk River Resources – grew to be one of the country’s largest privately-held coal mining entities.
-The coal mined and coke (a by-product of coal production) produced by Elk River was valued for its high quality by utility companies and steel fabricators around the world.
+Jewell Smokeless and Shamrock Coal became one of the nation’s largest privately owned coal and coke companies.
+Renamed Elk River Resources, its coal and coke was valued for its high quality by utility companies and steel fabricators around the world.

-The success of Elk River enabled him and his family to support community organizations and various causes, including research in the war on cancer, the disease which killed his beloved second wife.
-Before he died, Thompson laid the framework for a private foundation to help the very people and communities which made Elk River Resources a success.
+The success of Elk River enabled B.R.
+Sr. and his family to support various community organizations and causes, including research into fighting cancer, the disease which killed B.R.’s beloved second wife.
+Before his death in 1987, B.R.
+Thompson Sr. laid the framework for a private charity to help the very people and the communities which helped make Elk River successful.

 Ten years after Mr. Thompson, Sr. died, the B.R.
 Thompson Charitable Trust (BRTCT) was first established and later renamed Elgin Foundation, to honor his birthplace.
 From the beginning, it was led by B.Ray Thompson Jr., his wife Juanne, and family members.
 With the deaths of Mr. and Mrs. Thompson in 2017, Elgin Foundation has been overseen by their daughters: Rebekah Thompson Palmer, Vance Thompson, and Adella Thompson.